KarelKubat/gtpl/README.md

     Demo of:
       list        - creates a list
-      addelements - creates a new list by adding elements haselement  - checks whether an element is in the list indexof     - returns the index of an element Also standard built ins:
+      addelements - creates a new list by adding elements contains    - checks whether an element is in the list indexof     - returns the index of an element Also standard built ins:
       len         - returns the length of a list